 “We discovered that our theoretical calculations didn’t have a strong correlation with reality.
 But we just couldn’t admit to the public that all these safety systems we told you about might not do any good”

 TEPCO built Fukushima on an ocean-front bluff, but lowered that bluff some 30 feet closer to sea level, partly to build on bedrock as a defense against earthquakes, but also to save money on the cost of running seawater pumps.
 TEPCO built a seawall to protect Fukushima against tsunamis, but when TEPCO was warned that the seawall was too low to be effective, TEPCO did nothing.
+Your credit score is still a factor, but since an individual investor has much greater leeway in how it is to be weighed these loans are often more readily available for people with bad credit, click over here now.
+Lending standards are significantly more lenient and interest rates are usually lower than those offered by traditional lenders.
+In addition, peer-to-peer websites help evaluate risk for the lender, while verifying the lender’s credentials for the borrower.

 The perspective of the nuclear industry remains focused on expanding nuclear power as its first priority, subtly suggesting that any problems are the fault of inadequate government regulation (which the industry generally resists as much as possible, because regulation tends to cost money, at least in the short term).
 This perspective shows up in statements like this from the World Nuclear Association, a self-declared industry trade group: “An analysis by the Carnegie Endowment in March 2012 said that if best practices from other countries had been adopted by TEPCO and NISA at Fukushima, the serious accident would not have happened, underlining the need for greater international regulatory collaboration.”